allegro/allegro.tech/_posts/2019-12-24-hexagonal-architecture-by-example.md

 ## Adapter implementation

-Each adapter works on its own model, which can translate itself “from” or “to” the domain model, which on the other hand is adapter-model-agnostic.
+Each adapter works on its model, which can translate itself “from” or “to” the domain model, which on the other hand is adapter-model-agnostic.
 Below you'll find the REST API adapter model as an example.
 ```
 class ArticleResponse {